zer0uid/docker-CVETracker/README.md

 # docker-CVETracker
+Project to create a Docker container with the following tools:

-Docker Container with UMT &amp; CVE Tracker
+* Ubuntu CVE Tracker
+* Ubuntu Security Tools
+* Ubuntu QA Tools